 Experience Morocco With B&R

-This Morocco Biking trip will bring you from souk to kasbah to remote Berber village to mountain pass.
+This Morocco E-Biking trip will bring you from souk to kasbah to remote Berber village to mountain pass.
 One authentic experience after another.
-Unleash your inner nomad (on two wheels).DETAILED ITINERARY
+Unleash your inner nomad (on two electric-assist wheels)!DETAILED ITINERARY

 The Marrakech Jet Set